Don't Let Jumping to a Solution Hinder Your Success

 By not Jumping to Solution, and by adopting a win/win mentality, the team identifies the bigger, optimal solution for the organization—and all parties win.
 What a novel idea!

-John Pfeil is an Innovation Process Facilitator at Ideas To Go, an innovation agency that works with Fortune 500 companies in ideation and concept development to incorporate the voice of the consumer.
+This post was originally written by Facilitator Emeritus John Pfeil.
+Ideas To Go is an innovation agency that works with Fortune 500 companies in ideation and concept development to incorporate the voice of the consumer.